Chapter 1: The Vitals of Data#

 ✓ Yes

-Common mistake: Ask: does zero mean complete absence?
-Temperature 0°C ≠ no temperature (interval).
-Blood pressure 0 mmHg = cardiac arrest, no measurable pressure (ratio).
-Age 0 = newborn (ratio).
+Common mistake: To tell interval and ratio apart, ask: does zero mean complete absence?
+Temperature 0 °C \(\neq\) no temperature (Interval).
+Blood pressure 0 mmHg = cardiac arrest, absolutely no measurable pressure (Ratio).
+Age 0 = newborn (Ratio).

 Examples:

 • SYSBP: 0 mmHg = no measurable blood pressure.
-160 mmHg is twice 80 mmHg. ✓ Ratio.
+160 mmHg is exactly twice 80 mmHg. ✓ Ratio.

 • AGE: 0 years = newborn.
 Age 60 is twice as long a life as age 30. ✓ Ratio.

 • BMI: 0 kg/m² = no body mass.
-30 is 1.5× the value of 20. ✓ Ratio.
+A BMI of 30 is exactly \(1.5 \times\) the mass of 20. ✓ Ratio.

 • CIGPDAY: 0 cigarettes = does not smoke at all. ✓ Ratio.